 We assume the interacting scenario between dark matter and dark energy.
-Therefore, we can split equation (\ref{eq7}) as following
+Therefore, we can split equation (\ref{eq7}) as follows:

-where $\Gamma$ is the interaction term and in connection with scalar field dark energy models it is defined as $\Gamma = Q\dot{\phi}$ with $Q$ as constant that characterizes the strength of the coupling \cite{Amendola/2000,Gumjudpai/2005}.
-In this paper, our approach is different from the scalar field dark energy models in the context that origin of dark energy does not associated with scalar field \cite{Guo/2007}.
-For this purpose, we define $\delta = \frac{\Gamma}{H}$ with $\delta > 0$ and it implies a transfer of energy from dark matter to dark energy and vice-versa.
-Here we note that there are different coupling function $Q$ proposed in literature such as $Q\propto H\rho^{m}$ and $Q\propto H\rho^{X}$ or their combinations.
-The reason why we have chosen $Q\propto H\rho^{X}$ is because with this option the instability in the perturbations at early times could be avoided \cite{Valiviita/2008, He/2009}.\\
+where $\Gamma$ is the interaction term and in connection with scalar field dark energy models it is defined as $\Gamma = Q\dot{\phi}$ with $Q$ is a constant that characterizes the strength of the coupling and $\phi$ denotes a scalar field \cite{Amendola/2000,Gumjudpai/2005}.
+In this paper, our approach is different from the scalar field dark energy models such that origin of dark energy does not associate with the scalar field \cite{Guo/2007}.
+For this purpose, we define $\delta = \frac{\Gamma}{H}$ with $\delta > 0$, and it implies a transfer of energy from dark matter to dark energy and vice-versa. \\